 - What form of exercise or workout do you like?

 Record the responses privately and then divide the team into groups of players.
 You can reveal the answer and the question it was for, and then have everyone guess who could have given this particular answer.
 If someone manages to match most, or all of the guesses to the right person, he or she wins!

 If you wish to make it easier, simply have everyone prepare a list of questions and quiz each other.

 Conduct a trivia night using templates from Teambuilding.
 They’ve also listed sites and mobile-friendly app games that your team can log in to play.
 I liked the sound of Crowdpurr because you can create your own trivia game for free.

-The Scavify app creates experiences that engage your team and encourages members to work together in the hunt.
+The Scavify app creates experiences that engage your team and encourage members to work together in the hunt.
 You can create a list of challenges and release them to the team.
-The app opens to a dashboard from where you can see how individuals are tracking for the challenges posted.
-For each challenge completed, they’ll earn rewards which stroke their competitive spirit to finish as many challenges as quickly as possible!
+The app opens to a dashboard from where you can see how individuals are tracking the challenges posted.
+For each challenge completed, they’ll earn rewards that stroke their competitive spirit to finish as many challenges as quickly as possible!